Shafin1196/DBMS_frontend/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a Database Management lab project.It is a simple MCQ quiz app

 A few resources to get you started if this is your first Flutter project: